nvs-vocabs/OG1/README.md

 <a href="https://www.bodc.ac.uk/resources/vocabularies/vocabulary_search/OG1/" rel="nofollow">BODC search interface</a>

-Comments, requests and suggestions can be made using regular issues in this repository or by email to vocab.services@bodc.ac.uk.
+Comments, requests and suggestions can be made using <a href="https://github.com/nvs-vocabs/OG1/issues/new">regular issues</a> in this repository or by email to vocab.services@bodc.ac.uk.